ecupaio/dcgffl/_pages/about.md

 faq:
   title: Frequently Asked Questions
   items:
+  - q: What equipment do I need to play?
+    a: To avoid player injure from hands getting caught on pockets, players are required to wear pocketless shorts.
+We also strongly recommend cleats (no metal studs) and football gloves.
+Oh, and don't forget sunscreen and water!
+The DCGFFL will provide you with jerseys and flag belts.
+Quarterbacks must supply their own balls.
   - q: How are teams picked?
     a: In order to ensure equitable teams, players are drafted onto new teams every season by the team captain and quarterback.
 This means you get to meet and